-Visual stimulus cards continue to be a part of my twin’s daily routine and they really seem to enjoy it.
-When I hold up the cards, both my girls are engaged, sometimes smiling!
-And trust me, it’s so much fun to see your little one concentrate and follow the pictures with their eyes.
+Visual stimulus cards continue to be a part of my twin’s daily routine, and they seem to enjoy it.
+MY GIRLS ARE ENGAGED when I hold up the cards, sometimes smiling!
+And trust me; it’s so much fun to see your little one concentrate and follow the pictures with their eyes.

 Until the next post, I’m sending you all the positive parenting vibes!

 You made my day being here today; thank you!

 Was this post helpful?
 If so, please give it a share (that would make my day EVEN more).

 And if you don’t want to forget it, pin it!📌😊

 Linds is the proud mom of two little miracles, Mono Mono twin girls, and one AMAZING older brother!
 She is the founder and content creator of Mono Mono Twins, Intensive Therapy for Kids, and Co-Founder of The LENN Foundation, a 510c3 that helps children with cerebral palsy receive grants for intensive therapies to thrive. ♥